 Watch this video to get an impression of how IwTest works:

-Execute your test cases from your Continuous Integration tool (e.g. Jenkins, or Bamboo) with a single command.
+Execute your test cases from your Continuous Integration tool (e.g. Jenkins, Bamboo, GitHub Actions etc.) with a single command.
 With another single command download the results in JUnit-format.

 You can download and evaluate IwTest for free.
 The first 90 days it's fully functional, only the number of test cases that you can execute is limited to 50.
 After the evaluation period the recording and test suite generation function is disabled.